hakimel/reveal.js/README.md

 // Change a config value at runtime
 Reveal.configure({ controls: true });

-// Returns the currently active configuration options Reveal.getConfig();
+// Returns the present configuration options Reveal.getConfig();

 // Fetch the current scale of the presentation